Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model: Discussion

 While the lasso approach provides effective variable selection, its performance depends on the accuracy of the Laplace approximation (via the chosen penalty strength), and the extent of this dependence is not yet fully understood.
-Future work could focus on incorporating post-selection inference techniques to construct confidence intervals and uncertainty measures (\cite{zhang_post-model-selection_2022}).
+Future work could focus on incorporating post-selection inference techniques to construct confidence intervals and uncertainty measures (\citealp{zhang_post-model-selection_2022}).
 Such extensions would enable more comprehensive statistical inference while maintaining the computational advantages of the method.
+In our analysis, we use bootstrap confidence intervals for the threshold estimates, which provide a practical measure of uncertainty.
+However, their validity is complicated by the temporal dependence structure of the data.
+In particular, the choice of resampling unit is non-trivial for time-series data with few independent trajectories, and resampling split tracks does not fully account for within-track dependence.
 Overall, the approach we propose offers an efficient and reliable method to assess whether the detected disturbance in THMMs is meaningful.
-Importantly, our method generalizes beyond using THMMs to detect response to disturbance since THMMs can be used to quantify any reaction to a stimulus.
-The THMM framework is highly adaptable, capable of accommodating various types of threshold analysis in time-series data beyond the scope of animal movement, including in finance (\cite{zhu_hidden_2017}), econometrics (\cite{tong2015threshold}) epidemiology (\cite{watier1995modelling}).
-In telemetry studies, THMMs can be used to estimate fundamental thresholds that have been difficult to characterize, such as the distance at which elephants can detect water (\cite{wood_african_2022}), the lynx population size that triggers a shift in snowshoe hare behaviour (\cite{krebs2001drives}), or the distance at which bowhead whales react to killer whales (\cite{matthews2020killer}).
-However, the use of THMMs and standard HMMs in ecology is not restricted to movement data (\cite{zucchini_hidden_2017}).
-THMMs could be applied to estimate the temperature above which coral bleaching becomes significantly more severe and recovery is unlikely (\cite{kayanne2017validation}).
-Our framework naturally extends to other latent variable models with threshold effects, including state-space models or THMMs with random effects (\cite{augermethe_guide_2021}; \cite{mcclintock_worth_2021}).
+Importantly, our method generalises beyond using THMMs to detect response to disturbance since THMMs can be used to quantify any reaction to a stimulus.
+The THMM framework is highly adaptable, capable of accommodating various types of threshold analysis in time-series data beyond the scope of animal movement.

+In telemetry studies, THMMs can be used to estimate fundamental thresholds that have been difficult to characterise, such as the distance at which elephants can detect water (\citealp{wood_african_2022}) or the distance at which bowhead whales react to killer whales (\citealp{matthews2020killer}).
+However, the use of THMMs and standard HMMs in ecology is not restricted to movement data (\citealp{zucchini_hidden_2017}).
+Threshold HMMs could be applied to estimate the temperature above which coral bleaching becomes significantly more severe and recovery is unlikely (\citealp{kayanne2017validation}).
+Our framework naturally extends to other latent variable models with threshold effects, including state-space models or THMMs with random effects (\citealp{altman_mixed_2007}; \citealp{augermethe_guide_2021}; \citealp{mcclintock_worth_2021}).
 This flexibility suggests promising directions for future methodological developments and applications.